aws-samples/the-aws-step-functions-workshop/content/module-6/step-5/index.en.md

 Navigate to **Step Functions**
 If you named the state machines as per the instructions provided:

-- Select **Lambda-input-output-processing-sm** from the list of state machines.
+- Select **InputOutputProcessingMachine** from the list of state machines.
 - Click **Delete** button
 - Confirm by clicking **Delete state machine** button on the dialog box that is displayed.